Digambarbai/Digambarbai/README.md

-### Hi there 👋
+### Hola 👋 I'm Digambar Bai

 <!--
-**Digambarbai/Digambarbai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a Software Developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Technologies
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with
-- 💬 Ask me about ...
+- 💬 Ask me about web related stuff
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 -->

+### About Me
+I am a full-stack developer.
+I love developing Websites and Apps.
+Highly motivated and optimistic, I take on every opportunity which comes my way.